SmolAlli/Gregbot/README.md

 ### Soon:
 - Add a !pause command so the user can keep their settings but pause the bot from responding
 - Better word/syllable selection for multiple BUTTs in a sentence (i.e. make sure they aren't side by side)
-- Handle strings that have symbols attached to them better
+- Handle strings that have symbols attached to them better (might need to look into other ways/packages)